The sun is shining and the air is warm. It’s a perfect moment for a wander through the forest with your dog and then down to the beach for a picnic.

 Humans can get Lyme Disease from ticks, but experts do not see the infection as a concern for cats.
 However, because cats get ticks they could potentially bring them into the home and pass them and the diseases they carry on to their owners, their families and other pets.

 It’s unlikely to happen, but a large number of ticks could potentially cause your cat to become anemic (having a low number of red blood cells).
 Ticks are always probably always going to be a cause of irritation.
+By protecting your dog from ticks, you also protect yourself and your cat from potentially getting Lyme’s disease or anemia.

 Other Kinds of Ticks and Diseases